GACOSTA1988/Hovrtek-Drone-Services/README.md

 * Refactor all local state in all modals / Forms from useContext hooks to conventional means of passing state / props - e.x., <BioPicker setBio = {setBio}> and import them in BioPicker via props.

+* Radio Buttons need some spacing inbewteen butons.

 * ClientNewProjectScreen forms
 PilotProfileSetupPageOne forms

+* Move Picker / Radio components into their respective client / pilot folders and update imports on appropriate page

  - change modas to cover either more of the screen or blur the background upon opening.